 Learning Resources Centres are quiet working areas equipped for study and research.
 Facilities include computers, photocopying, printing, scanning to email and stationery sales.
 Over 20,000 resources are available including; books, journals, magazines, DVDs and CDs to help with studies and to supplement core texts.
 Resources are carefully selected to suit BMC courses by direct liaison with tutors and learners.
 There is also an assignments receipt service.

-A team of friendly and experienced Learning Resources Advisors are available to work closely with learners and staff, provide support and help make the best use of the resources.
-The Centres are overseen by the Learning Resources Supervisor.
+A team of friendly and experienced Learning Resources Advisors are available to provide support and help you make the best use of the resources.

-Each Learning Resources Centre has a dedicated area for careers development containing the latest prospectuses, books on specific careers, CV and interview technique packs and job directories.
-You can also book an appointment with the Connexions Careers Advisor or check the notice board to see when they are on campus and available for drop in visits.
+Each Learning Resources Centre has a dedicated area for careers development containing the latest prospectuses, books on specific careers, CV and interview technique packs, and job directories.
+You can also book an appointment with the Careers Advisor.